 QUESTION-SETTING GUIDELINES

-questions it is advisable to include a phonetic guide to the pronunciation of any ‘tricky’ or unusual words.
+reading out the questions (QM) it is advisable to include a phonetic guide to the pronunciation of any ‘tricky’ or unusual

-templates that may be downloaded below.
-Setters are strongly encouraged to use these, to reduce the
+may be downloaded below.
+Setters are strongly encouraged to use these, to reduce the amount of time spent by our

 Question paper template for league matches